 b.
 1937 in Orange, New Jersey, USA

 Lives and works in Astoria, Oregon, USA

 He has published over 50 books of pictures and written signifiant essays on photography such as “Beauty in Photography”, “Why People Photograph” and “Along Some Rovers”.
-In 2010 the Yale University Art Gallery created a retrospective exhibition that traveled widely, and published an accompanying three-volume catalog and portrait (The Place We Live).
+In 2010 the Yale University Art Gallery put together a traveling retrospective exhibition of his work and published an accompanying three-volume catalog (The Place We Live).
 In 2014 he was elected to The American Academy of Arts and Letters.